Hub-OS/documentation-website/docs/01-client/02-lua-api/04-attack-api/05-card-properties.md

 ### `card_properties.can_boost`

-Used by other mods for conditional behavior.
+Boolean or nil, used by other mods for conditional behavior.

 ### `card_properties.time_freeze`

-Enables time freeze for the action.
+Boolean or nil, enables time freeze for the action.

 ### `card_properties.skip_time_freeze_intro`

-Boolean, used by actions to skip displaying the name of the attack and prevent time freeze countering.
+Boolean or nil, used by actions to skip displaying the name of the attack and prevent time freeze countering.

 ### `card_properties.tags`